Years ago, a software guru-turned-entrepreneur Peter Armstrong coined an aphorism that likely had hidebound traditionalists scratching their heads.

 We’re not saying it won’t happen.
 But the truth is, you might be better off in the long run if you give your book away for free.

-Books make amazing lead magnets.
+Books are excellent lead magnets.
 After all, nothing says “value” like hundreds of pages of quality content, offered free of charge.
 Give yours away in exchange for contact information, and you’ll be able to grow a mailing list full of leads who trust in your expertise.

 Now all you have to do is entice them further down the marketing funnel.
 Keep at it, and you’ll have a customer base that believes in your company vision and repays it with their loyalty.